By Charles Morgan and Hubert Walker for CoinWeek …..

 The Scenario: While there was no Congressional mandate to change coin designs in 1915, plans were underway to change out the dime, quarter, and half dollar – all three designs credited to sitting Chief Engraver Charles Barber.
 In terms of artistry, Adolph Weinman’s Winged Liberty dime and Walking Liberty half dollar were revelations.
 The former has long been an icon of American Numismatics, while the latter was repurposed for the American Silver Eagle, the “Morgan dollar” of the 20th and 21st centuries.

 Guidance: Adolph Weinman’s popular Winged Liberty Head dime is most widely collected in circulated grades or, in some cases, by date, but sometimes it’s collected by focusing on issues from 1934-1945 (the so-called Late Date Set).
-The reason for this is because assembling the complete series in Mint State can be prohibitively expensive, especially the 1916-D, the 1921 and 1921-S, and the 1926-S. All four of these coins trade for more than a thousand dollars in MS-63 or better and the 1916-D, being a five figure coin in MS-63, can cost as much as a luxury sedan in MS-65 or better.
-The popular 1942/1 variety (P & D) are also five figure coins in Mint State due to their elusiveness in uncirculated grades.
+The reason for this is that assembling the complete series in Mint State can be prohibitively expensive, especially the 1916-D, the 1921 and 1921-S, and the 1926-S. All four of these coins trade for more than a thousand dollars in MS-63 or better and the 1916-D, being a five-figure coin in MS-63, can cost as much as a luxury sedan in MS-65 or better.
+The popular 1942/1 variety (P & D) are also five-figure coins in Mint State due to their elusiveness in uncirculated grades.

 Roosevelt Dime Silver (1946-1964)